maladengkeng/Live_Cell_Imaging_Analysis_Summer_2020/README.md

 ***Settings:***
 Enter fitting and optics parameters in Begin-End-Edit box below.
 Also enter the trace number you want to analyse.
-The trace with number 1 has the most data point, number 2 has fewer and so on.
+The trace with number 1 has the most data points, number 2 has fewer and so on.

 ***Process:***
 The entire process is run from Step_fitting_main.py.
 Only change the variables listed above and possibly the root directory.
 After setting the variables, click run.
 The first time you run the code on a new dataset it takes quite long (~5 min) since
 the TrackMate output needs to be parsed to a new dataframe.
 From the second time onwards, this dataframe is recycled and it
 should be faster.
-The output figures are shown in teh 'Plots' window.
+The output figures are shown in the 'Plots' window.

 ***Output:***
 Output is given as three figures: